 Irony suggests a binary, an opposite or a contradiction to the outcome.
 For example, irony would be a fire engine on fire or a vegan chef at a BBQ restaurant.

 Coincidence suggests chance or fate or a fluke.
-Rain on a parade isn’t ironic, it’s just a coincident.
-Seeing two people on the train that don’t know each other but are wearing the same outfit is an eerie coincident but not ironic.
+Rain on a parade isn’t ironic, it’s just a coincidence.
+Seeing two people on the train that don’t know each other but are wearing the same outfit is an eerie coincidence but not ironic.

 Figurative Versus Literal

 - In a literal manner or sense; exactly.

 - [informal] Used for emphasis while not being literally true.

 ‘I was laughing so hard, I literally died’

 Literally is meant to be used in the exact sense, without exaggeration.
 It’s what’s actually happening.
 However, it’s been used more and more in informal settings to be used as an intensifier.
 It’s becoming synonymous with figurative even to the point of being included in the definition in some dictionaries.